XKCP/XKCP/usage-example.md

     // the following line and the tags will not match -> Authentication insured.
     // confirmationEncrypted[0] ^= 1;

-    // Alice receives the confirmation message and ensure that it's authenticated:
+    // Alice receives the confirmation message and ensures that it's authenticated:

     unsigned char confirmationDecrypted[32];
     Xoodyak_Decrypt(&aliceInstance, confirmationEncrypted, confirmationDecrypted, 32);